SumayyahKhalid/portfolio/README.md

 # sumkhalid.me

-My personal portfolio, rebuilt from scratch in Next.js after I first made it in Framer.
+My personal portfolio, rebuilt from scratch in Next.js.
 It has a cozy, Ghibli-inspired look with a few small interactive pieces hidden around the pages.

 **Live site:** https://sumkhalid.me

-## What's on the site

-- An intro screen with a twinkling starfield that explodes into the home page when you click in
-- A desktop-style layout built from window components, plus a live clock and a Ghibli TV you can flip through
-- A No-Face guessing game (with sound effects when you win)
-- Pages for my CS projects, UX case studies (Echo, GreenBuddies, The Failure Museum), an about page, and my resume

 ## Built with